robheittman/cloud_assets/README.md

   is used to rewrite URIs for images and other large static assets to the CDN instead of Rails.

+  CLOUD_ASSET_USER, CLOUD_ASSET_PASSWORD - HTTP Basic
+  credentials which will be used when retrieving assets from the cloud asset source.

 2.

   Put a route at the bottom of your routes.rb: